Jeroen-G/autowire/readme.md

 ### Listen to events

-Does your `EventServiceProvider` get messy with a lot of listeners?
+If you use a lot of events, the `EventServiceProvider` will very likely become long and messy:

 ```php
 protected $listen = [